adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 ### Creating a policy file

-You can create a policy by running the following ace command.
+You can create a policy by running the following Ace command.
 The policies are stored inside the `app/Policies` directory.
 However, you can customize the location by updating the `namespaces.policies` property inside the [.adonisrc.json file](../fundamentals/adonisrc-file.md#namespaces).

 ```sh
 node ace make:policy Post